dtbesson/WalmartSales/README.md

 10. Which day of the week has the best average ratings per branch?

-## The Process
-- Import the data from the .csv file using the Table Data Import Wizard.
-- Rename the tax_pct column to something more reflective, added_vat.
-- Create new features:
-  - time_of_day, by using a CASE statement to classify times as either "Morning", "Afternoon" or "Evening".
-  - day_of_week, by using the DAYNAME function.
-- Go on to answer the above questions one-by-one.

 ## Points of Learning
-- Usually, I would use Excel or Python to create new features.
+- Usually, I would use Excel or Python to create new columns.
 It was interesting to understand how this can also be done quite easily within SQL.
-- Learning how to use CASE statements.
+- This involved learning how to use CASE statements, in order to classify based on other features.
+They are essentially equivalent to IF statements in other languages.
-- Learning how to use ALTER TABLE, UPDATE and SET to add new columns.
+- This also involved learning how to use ALTER TABLE to add an empty column, then using UPDATE and SET to populate the empty column.
-- Learning how to use DECLARE and SET to assign a value to a variable.
-For example, in one question I needed to find the average revenue across all sales within each product line, then compare these to the average revenue across ALL sales.
+- In question 9 of the 'product' questions, I learnt how to use DECLARE and SET to assign a value to a variable.
+I needed to find the average revenue across all sales within each product line, then compare these to the average revenue across ALL sales.
 I used DECLARE and SET to save the value of the latter before making these comparisons.
+- I also made the observation that sometimes, business questions can be poorly defined.
+In these situations, it is important to either interpret them as best as possible based on your own judgement, or reach out to someone to find clarity on what they meant.
+- Finally, the tax_pct column in the data was very misleading.
+Before starting any analysis, it is important to go through each feature and make sure you understand how it is defined.
+This can help catch any errors in the data itself before writing any code.